-Recent EU legislation regards the storage of information in cookies (small text files used by your browser and stored on your computer) requires that I tell you about the cookies this site uses and what information about you is stored in them.
+Other EU legislation regards the storage of information in cookies (small text files used by your browser and stored on your computer) and requires that I tell you about the cookies this site uses and what information about you is stored in them.

 The site uses the following cookies: